-The first and most enduring award for GLBT books is the Stonewall Book Awards, sponsored by the American Library Association's Gay, Lesbian, Bisexual, and Transgender Round Table.
+The first and most enduring award for LGBTQIA+ books is the Stonewall Book Awards, sponsored by the American Library Association's Rainbow Round Table (formerly the Gay, Lesbian, Bisexual, and Transgender Round Table).
 Since Isabel Miller's Patience and Sarah received the first award in 1971, many other books have been honored for exceptional merit relating to the gay/lesbian/bisexual/transgender experience.

 Suggest a title to the appropriate Stonewall Book Awards Committee

 Anyone may suggest a title to the Stonewall Book Awards Committee for consideration.
 Members of the Stonewall Book Awards Committee may not recommend a book that they have contributed to, edited, or in any other way been affiliated with, or a book authored or edited by a member of their immediate family or anyone with whom they currently share a household.
 A short statement describing why the book is being recommended can accompany the request.
 All suggestions must be submitted via the appropriate online form.

 For information regarding the Stonewall Book Awards (including the awards ceremony and promotional material), please contact the appropriate committee chair.

 Mike Morgan and Larry Romans Children's and Young Adult Literature Award

 To volunteer to serve on a Stonewall Book Awards committee, or any other RRT committee, use the Committee Volunteer Form.